Mature entrepreneur writing in her notebook while attending a business seminar at conference hall.

 The Journal of Financial Counseling and Planning

-The mission of the Journal of Financial Counseling and Planning (JFCP) is to disseminate scholarly research related to the financial decision making of individuals and families, financial education and financial counseling techniques, and the education of professional financial educators, counselors, and planners.
-Published three times a year, this member resource features original research and descriptions of effective approaches to education and practice concerning all aspects of financial counseling and planning.
+The Journal of Financial Counseling and Planning (JFCP) disseminates scholarly research related to the financial decision making of individuals and families and financial education and financial counseling techniques for practitioners, counselors, and planners.
+Published three times a year, this member resource features original research and effective approaches to education and practice across financial counseling and planning.

 The Standard Newsletter